 Depending on the severity of a burn injury, recovery after the accident may need long-term medical care, many surgeries, additional mobility devices, and ongoing physical, emotional, and occupational therapy.

-At Singleton Law Firm, we have witnessed the devastating impact of burn injuries.
+At Singleton Law Firm LLC., we have witnessed the devastating impact of burn injuries.
 Our burn injury attorney has spent over 25 years fighting for victims who suffered burn injuries due to malice or negligence.
-Every Atlanta burn injury attorney at Singleton Law Firm has extensive knowledge and experience in personal injury litigation, and they’re devoted to getting the maximum possible compensation for our clients.
+Negligence is a type of tort which evolved because some types of loss or damage occur between parties that have no contract between them.
+Every injury attorney at Singleton Law Firm LLC. has extensive knowledge and experience in personal injury litigation, and they’re devoted to getting the maximum possible financial compensation claim for our clients.
 Burn injuries are often the result of:

 - Scalding – contact with a hot beverage or hot or boiling water or steam.

 - Fire – contact with an open flame.

-- Direct contact – contact with hot items such as coals, irons, or lit cigarettes.
+- Direct contact – contact with hot items such as coals, irons, defective products, or lit cigarettes.

-- Sub-dermal – contact with dangerous “live” objects such as electric wires and defective electronic appliances.
+- Sub-dermal (electrical burns) – contact with dangerous “live” objects such as electrical wiring and defective electronic appliances.
+The most common problem is product defects.

 - Chemical – contact with a harmful and corrosive chemical or its fumes, such as household cleaners and battery fluid.

-Other contacts including fireworks, tanning beds, exposure to radiation, and lightning strikes.
+Other contacts including fireworks, tanning beds, exposure to radiation, thermal burns, and lightning strikes.

 Types of Burn Injuries

 In 2013, 334 children under 19 died due to fires or burns due to home fires.
 One hundred twenty-six thousand thirty-five children were treated in emergency rooms for minor and severe burn injuries in 2013.

 The four types of burns include: